sm427/sm427.github.io/README.md

 ## Our Website

 - A "Where's Waldo" game with your own face!
-- Race Against the clock!
+- Race against the clock!
 - Compete with your friends on the global leaderboard!

 ## 3rd party libraries/APIs